China Eastern says looks beyond U.S.-China routes with Delta stake deal

 Cathay, which owns around 20 percent of Air China, is the only international carrier to have a stake in a Chinese airline.

-Singapore Airlines and Singapore’s state-owned investment firm Temasek [TEM.UL] tried unsuccessfully to buy a stake in China Eastern in 2007, but the bid fell through in early 2008.

-Reporting by Fang Yan in BEIJING and Sue-Lin Wong in SHANGHAI; Writing by Siva Govindasamy; Editing by Muralikumar Anantharaman
+Singapore Airlines and Singapore’s state-owned investment firm Temasek tried unsuccessfully to buy a stake in China Eastern in 2007, but the bid fell through in early 2008.
+(Reporting by Fang Yan in BEIJING and Sue-Lin Wong in SHANGHAI; Writing by Siva Govindasamy; Editing by Muralikumar Anantharaman)